Sharks top Red Wings 4-3 in shootout for sixth straight win - WHIZ News

 The Red Wings answered 13 seconds later on Athanasiou’s fourth goal, and they tied it midway through the second on Hirose’s first goal of the season in his 18th game.

+“Overall we played pretty good hockey,” Red Wings coach Jeff Blashill said.
+“We weren’t perfect, I thought we played fast a lot of the times, I thought our gaps were better, I thought our O-zone offense was better.
+We leaked a little oil at the end of the hockey game and I thought we were good in overtime.”

 NOTES: Red Wings C Luke Glendening was back in the lineup after missing 11 games with a wrist injury. … D Filip Hronek (lower body) missed his second straight game. … D Mike Green missed Saturday’s game for personal reason. … F Givani Smith was assigned to the team’s team’s AHL Grand Rapids affiliate. … Sharks C Tomas Hertl was back in the lineup after leaving Thursday’s game against Anaheim in the third period after sustaining a blow to his right knee.
 Hertl had his five-game goal scoring streak snapped, one game short of the team record (Owen Nolan, Jan.
-20-30, 2003). … Karlsson played in his 700th career NHL game. … Couture 11 pts (two goals, nine assists) in his last five games.
+20-30, 2003). … Couture 11 pts (two goals, nine assists) in his last five games.

 UP NEXT